Q. What is a charter school?

 - Teachers are assessed on improving student performance as measured by annual standardized tests.

 - Teachers are required to continue their education through graduate level course work, conferences, and continuing education programs.

-*CCS teachers are eligible to participate in an incentive bonus plan that rewards excellence in education.
-CCS teachers’ annual salary increase is merit-based; there is no teacher pay-scale as is found in traditional public schools.
+*CCS teachers’ annual salary increase is merit-based; there is no teacher pay-scale as is found in traditional public schools.